Fees and Service Costs

 forms are completed in the Clerk & Comptroller's Office, the deputy clerk will place you under

 oath saying your statements are true.
-If the forms are completed elsewhere and
+The completed forms must be notarized or acknowledged by

 - Upon completion and filing with the Clerk & Comptroller, a court record